emissary-ingress/emissary/concepts/using-ambassador-in-org.md

 ## Transitioning from a monolith to microservices

 The "strangler" pattern is a common approach to incrementally migrating from a monolith to microservices.
-Ambassador Edge Stack can be deployed as a facade to both the monolith and microservices, enabling a migration to Kubernetes and microservices without impacting end users.
+Ambassador Edge Stack can be deployed as a facade to both the monolith and microservices, enabling migration to Kubernetes and microservices without impacting end users.
 [Read more here](https://blog.getambassador.io/using-api-gateways-to-facilitate-your-transition-from-monolith-to-microservices-5e630da24717).

 ## Testing